irreverentbits/IBSimpleLayout/README.md

 - The second view in a constraint is the first view's parent view.
 - The constraint multiplier is 1.0.
 - The constraint relation is "equal".
-- The constraint priority is "requried".
+- The constraint priority is "required" (float value of 1.0).
 - The attribute affected by the constraint for both the first and second view is the same.

 In my experience, the default values cover 90+% of the constraints I create in code.
 Just building these assumptions into a framework